 The Bose Smart Soundbar 300 is a smaller and more affordable alternative to some of the more premium options in Bose's lineup.
 It retains the same sleek, stylish design as other models like the Bose Smart Soundbar 600 and the Bose Smart Soundbar 900, with built-in voice assistant support so you can control it from the comfort of your couch.
 You can even upgrade it with a separate sub and satellites from the manufacturer.
-However, this 3.0 setup is best-suited for stereo content, and it doesn't offer Dolby Atmos support to make the most of more immersive formats on streaming platforms.
+However, this 3.0 setup is best suited for stereo content, and it doesn't offer Dolby Atmos support to make the most of more immersive formats on streaming platforms.

 The Bose Smart Soundbar 300 is a fair choice for mixed usage.
 It's a simple 3.0 bar that's designed for listening to stereo content, which includes most music and TV shows.
 Dialogue is clear in the mix, and there's a little extra punch and sparkle to bring voices and other instruments to life.
 You can adjust its bass and treble, too, though you don't have access to more premium tools like room correction.
-It's not the best choice for multi-channel content like Dolby Digital, either, since it downmixes this content into stereo.
+It's not the best choice for multi-channel content like Dolby Digital, since it downmixes this content into stereo.

 The Bose Smart Soundbar 300 is satisfactory for dialogue-focused TV shows and podcasts.
 Thanks to its discrete center channel, its vocal reproduction is really great, and dialogue is clearly and accurately reproduced.
 You can even use its dialogue enhancement tool to make voices more clear and crisp.
 However, there's no auto-volume mode, so you can't balance the volume level between commercials and shows like with other bars.